 Having access to a contractor that can customize your shelter is very important.
 You may need to be in your shelter for hours as you wait for updates or massive storms to pass overhead.
 Having good air flow, heat or air conditioning and a calm space can be integral to a comfortable survival.

 A licensed contractor will coordinate the installation of your shelter.
-Depending on the customization and needs of your home you may need different craftsman such as carpenters, plumbers, electricians and perhaps even security installers.
-When coordinating multiple sub-contractors in a small space that are working together it is imperative to have a leader that can make sure all the craftsman stick to the timeline.
+Depending on the customization and needs of your home, you may need different craftsmen such as carpenters, plumbers, electricians and perhaps even security installers.
+When coordinating multiple sub-contractors in a small space that are working together, it is imperative to have a leader that can make sure all the craftsmen stick to the timeline.
 This will save costs and avert unnecessary time delays.
 Choosing a reputable contractor is the cost effective choice.
 They have the tools, experience and knowledge to expediently finish your project within the project budget.

 When choosing a contractor, it is important to choose someone that has a good reputation and is licensed and insured for your security.

 In Albemarle, Augusta, and Nelson counties the right choice for building your protective shelter is Hatter and Sons, Incorporated.
 For the best for all types of renovations, new home construction, commercial projects and service, call Philip Hatter today @ (540) 569-6351 for a consultation.